 Our Board is a democratically elected body nominated by members of the cooperative’s service territory and voted into position by any member who chooses to participate in the cooperative’s open election.
 Nominations for director positions will be accepted at district meetings in March.
 Beltrami Electric Cooperative is divided into nine districts, each represented by a director.
 Any co-op member (in good standing) is welcome to run for an open position on the Board within the district the member’s primary residence is located.

 Members seeking to run for the Board of Directors shall, not less than five (5) business days prior to the district meeting in which there is a director election, submit to the corporate office a completed candidate packet, as provided by the Cooperative, by which the Cooperative will verify said member's qualifications to be an eligible candidate for the director position.
 The top two candidates as determined by popular vote will have their names on the general election ballot.
-At Beltrami Electric Cooperative we hold elections in three of the nine districts every April.
+At Beltrami Electric Cooperative we hold director elections in three out of the nine total districts each year.

 Board meetings are held the last Wednesday of each month beginning at 8:30 a.m. and typically last between four to seven hours.
-There are also several educational opportunities for directors throughout the year and directors are encouraged to become educated on topics that will serve our membership, including legislative issues, finance, capital credits, governance, technology, and more.
-The time commitment for serving on the board on average two full days a month depending an individual director’s level of engagement and training opportunities.
+There are also educational opportunities for directors throughout the year and directors are encouraged to become educated on topics that will serve our membership, including legislative issues, finance, capital credits, governance, technology, etc. The time commitment for serving on the board is on average two full days per month and up to 10-20 additional days per year depending on individual director’s level of engagement and training opportunities.
 Directors are expected to be available to our members and communicate with them on cooperative issues.
 Diverse life and work experience is desired, as is a strong commitment to our communities and our membership.
-Directors receive $100 per month and $250 per meeting day, plus expenses, for their service.

 Directors matter.
 Let’s make a difference together.
 Please contact Beltrami Electric Cooperative CEO Jared Echternach at 444-2540 with any questions regarding qualifications or responsibilities of board member.